ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Experiment

 \section{Experiment}

-We conduct experiments on a a mainstream mathematical reasoning task GSM8K. \cref{subsec:4_1} introduces the experimental setup. \cref{subsec:4_2} presents the detailed results (Sec.~\ref{subsubsec:4_2_1}) and provides an analysis of GPU memory usage and computational efficiency (Sec.~\ref{subsubsec:4_2_2}) .
+We conduct experiments on a a mainstream mathematical reasoning task GSM8K.
+Section~\ref{subsec:4_1} introduces the experimental setup.
+Section~\ref{subsubsec:4_2_1} presents the detailed results and the generalization results.
+Section ~\ref{subsubsec:4_2_2} provides an analysis of GPU memory usage and computational.
+Section~\ref{xiaorongshiyan} presents the ablation study and analyzes the sensitivity to hyperparameters.
+Section~\ref{ESSAM-F shiyan} experimentally evaluates the performance, runtime, and GPU memory usage of ESSAM-F.